 Yet those logistics are crucial to getting you there.
 And at Options for Homes we’re committed to making sure you’re set up for success at each logistical stop.

-That’s why we require our purchasers to have mortgage pre-approval before meeting with one of our realtors.
-Having pre-approval in hand when you’re considering purchasing means you’re in the best position to actually make your dream a reality.
+That’s why we require our purchasers to have mortgage pre-approval before signing an agreement of purchase and sale.
+Having pre-approval in hand when you’re considering purchasing means you’re in the best position to actually make your dream a reality and you can move quickly when you find what you want.
 Here, we offer more insight into why having mortgage pre-approval helps you.